lubeda/EspHoMaTriXv2/README.md

 #### Step 2

-Connect your ulanzi device to your host with USB-C and flash the firmware.
+Connect your Ulanzi device to your host with USB-C and flash the firmware.

 #### Step 3